 Formerly SHINE Medical Technologies, this private holding is focused on medical radioisotope production.
 It uses a miniature particle accelerator to create mildly radioactive compounds for use in medical tests and procedures.
-EWI's manager says that the company's approach is cheaper, easier to manage than the existing supply chain and can be provided locally (the traditional method is to collect these from nuclear reactors where they are created as by-products, but the compounds must then be transported quickly).
+Its approach is cheaper, easier to manage than the existing supply chain and can be provided locally (the traditional method is to collect these from nuclear reactors where they are created as by-products, but the compounds must then be transported quickly).

-Although the company is focused primarily on producing radioisotopes for tests, its local production could potentially open up opportunities to move beyond diagnostics into therapeutics.
-The company also has an alternative version of radiotherapy, which EWI's manager says is markedly better at targeting tumours than traditional methods.
-The result is that there is considerably less damage to surrounding tissue, leading to better patient outcomes.
-The process can also treat later-stage tumours that have metastasised.
+Although the company is focused primarily on producing radioisotopes for tests, its local production opens up opportunities to move beyond diagnostics into therapeutics.
+The company also has an alternative version of radiotherapy, which is markedly better at targeting tumours than traditional methods.
+This means that there is considerably less damage to surrounding tissue, leading to better patient outcomes.
+It can also treat later-stage tumours that have metastasised.